25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 23. Explore the Small Historic Towns

 Maui is full of interesting history and that can be seen best in the small towns of the island.
-Many of the cultural attractions are found in Hana, Lahaina, Paia, Wailuku, and Makawao, much of which pre-dates colonial times.
+Many of the cultural attractions are found in Hana, Paia, Wailuku, and Makawao, much of which pre-dates colonial times.

 Maui Historic Towns